- Looking to hire?

 As the parent company, Gattaca provides the infrastructure, tools and governance to the rest of the Group.
-The Group has a dedicated Legal, Compliance and Company Secretarial functions to ensure compliance on legal and regulatory aspects of trading in the UK and internationally.
+The Group has dedicated Legal, Compliance and Company Secretarial functions to ensure compliance on legal and regulatory aspects of trading in the UK and internationally.
 All of our Group Support functions operate under the Gattaca brand.

 We pride ourselves on our knowledge of the sectors we serve and our ability to build strong, lasting relationships with clients and candidates.

 We share the same values and ways of working across all of our brands.
 Our vision is to be the STEM talent partner of choice; our mission is to every day deliver a service that is so trusted that our clients, candidates, colleagues and suppliers recommend us without hesitation.